-Working Day means any day other than a Saturday, Sunday or public holiday in any province relevant to the provision of the UCLL and UCLF Backhaul Service.
+Working Day means any day other than a Saturday, Sunday or public holiday in any

-2 Guiding principles
+2. Guiding principles

-2.1 The UCLL and UCLF Backhaul Standard Terms Determination is designed to meet the purposes set out in the Act, and in particular, section 18 of the Act.
-The UCLL and UCLF Backhaul Terms are to be interpreted in light of the Commission's decision report and the purposes.
+2.1 The UCLF Backhaul Standard Terms Determination is designed to meet the purposes set out in the Act, and in particular, section 18 of the Act.
+The UCLF Backhaul Terms, as amended from time to time, are to be interpreted in light of Commission relevant decision reports, section 18 of the Act and the amendments made in the 2018 amendments to the Act.